capistrano/capistrano/documentation/upgrading/index.markdown

     end
   {% endhighlight %}

-  You can add idiomatic support for your preffered ruby version manager: rvm, rbenv, chruby.
+  You can add idiomatic support for your preferred ruby version manager: rvm, rbenv, chruby.
   {% highlight ruby %}
     group :development do
       gem 'capistrano-rvm',   '~> 0.1', require: false